pattern

 [nom]

-the smallest segment of a word's sound or written form that can be directly linked to a specific grammatical or lexical meaning
+the smallest unit of a word's sound or written form that conveys a distinct grammatical or lexical meaning

 (linguistics) the smallest meaningful unit of a language that does not necessarily stand alone and cannot be divided